Color is IN again!!! And thank goodness because when used wisely, colors can play a significant role in creating a happy home life.

 Expand your palette to include colors that inspire happiness!

-Stay tuned for the next blog that will cover my personal favorite colors of orange, green, and purple!
+Stay tuned for the next blog, The Secret Meaning of Secondary Colors in Your Home, that cover my personal favorite colors of orange, green, and purple!

 I intend you play with primary colors to prioritize happiness in your home!